bufbuild-ru/docs/docs/protovalidate/schemas/predefined-rules/index.md

 :::

 ::: info Field numbers must be unique
 Be mindful that extension numbers must not conflict with any other extension to the same message across all Protobuf files in a given process.
 This restriction also applies to projects that consume Protobuf files indirectly as dependencies.
-The same extension number may be re-used across different kinds of rule, e.g. 1000 in FloatRules is distinct from 1000 in Int32Rules.Extension numbers may be from 1000 to 536870911, inclusive.
+The same extension number may be re-used across different kinds of rule, e.g. 1000 in FloatRules is distinct from 1000 in Int32Rules.

+Extension numbers may be from 1000 to 536870911, inclusive.
 Values from 1000 to 99999 are reserved for [Protobuf Global Extension Registry](https://github.com/protocolbuffers/protobuf/blob/main/docs/options.md) entries, and values from 100000 to 536870911 are reserved for integers that aren't explicitly assigned.
 It's discouraged to use the latter range with rules that are defined in public schemas due to the risk of conflicts.
 :::

 ### Use predefined rules